It is important to start thinking about how to plan kitchen lighting as early as possible in your kitchen design process.

 However, recessed lights need to be spaced out across the ceiling and set a few inches back from the front edge of countertops to avoid casting a shadow.

 How should I light a kitchen island?

-However, Niki Wright, lighting design expert and founder of Lights & Lamps suggest getting more creative.
+However, Niki Wright suggests getting more creative with your kitchen island ideas.
 'Think about what a kitchen island is used for.
 Is it purely prep and cooking or is it used as a dining and social space?' he asks.

-'In a kitchen, you do not really want to go below 3,000 Kelvin as the light becomes too yellow,' explains Niki.
+'In a kitchen, you do not really want to go below 3,000 Kelvins as the light becomes too yellow,' explains Niki.
 'But make it dimmable and you can create the right ambience for when the cooking turns to eating.'

 Sign up to the Homes & Gardens newsletter